fmeringdal/do-hashicorp-cluster/README.md

 ```

 ## Connect Nomad and Vault
-Nomad needs a Vault token in order to query vault for secrets that it can pass on to the jobs deployed on Nomad.
-This script will restart the nomad servers with the vault token generated in the
+Nomad needs a Vault token in order to query Vault for secrets that it can pass on to the jobs deployed on Nomad.
+This script will restart the Nomad servers with the Vault token generated in the
-terraform configuration for Vault in the previous step.
+Terraform configuration for Vault in the previous step.

 ```bash
 cd cluster